younghhk/MMS-external-scoring/README.md

-# Computing MMS in External Nested Case–Control Studies
+# Computing MMS in External Datasets

-This repository provides a standardized approach for computing **Metabolite-based Scores (MMS)** in external nested case–control datasets using coefficients derived from the **IDATA** study.
+This repository provides a standardized approach for computing **Metabolite-based Scores (MMS)** in external datasets using coefficients derived from the **IDATA** study.

 In external datasets, MMS are computed using the subset of IDATA metabolites that are available on the external metabolomics platform.
 As a result, MMS values represent a **relative metabolite pattern within each study** and are intended for **within-study association analyses**, rather than direct numerical comparison across cohorts.